 - 1. Students, staff, and faculty who can secure their own transportation to evacuate campus should do so immediately upon the order of a campus evacuation event. - 2.
 UIS will provide information about temporary emergency shelter for students, staff, and faculty unable to evacuate on their own via the emergency alert system or other available means. - 3.
 If available, UIS will provide transportation to pick up students, staff, and faculty at either I-Lot at the Recreation & Athletic Center (TRAC) or B-Lot by Brookens Library

-5 Approved by Chancellor's Cabinet - July 15, 2016; Approved by Chancellor - July 18, 2016
+6 Approved by Chancellor - July 18, 2016

 (location will depend upon the nature and location of the emergency) at a predetermined time to transport them to the temporary emergency shelter.